 An air filter’s primary job is to trap dust and large particles, preventing these objects from entering your HVAC system and the air in your home.
 These fragments can accumulate and cause malfunction in your unit, ultimately ruining your home’s cooling/heating system.
+So, if you’ve ever wondered “does the air filter affect the ac?”
+The short answer is yes.
 Overworking your air filter, or using a filter that affects air pressure, can cause your filter to go from safety net into money pit.

 Overworking Your Air Filter